Discover The Story Behind Franklin’s Famous Best-Seller

 RH: You know, when I moved to Franklin, very little was ever really said about the Battle of Franklin.
 I mean I didn’t know anything about it.
 I knew that, uh, supposedly, more American generals died there than in any other battle in American history, which is true.
 I knew that it was the five bloodiest hours of the Civil War, which wasn’t true.
 It turned out that there was an afternoon in Antietam.
 I knew that it had no consequences, which is definitely not true.
 And so those simple facts were how I lived for, uh, maybe the first 10 years.
 Then, as I began to read things, I was sucked into it.
 I was asked onto the Board of Carnton, and I was there with a board that really wasn’t that interested in the history of the place, as much as making it a pretty place.
 So I wanted to know more.
 Why was one of the largest military cemeteries in America privately held in the backyard, you know?
 Who put it there?
 Why was it there?
 And so, I just slowly was sucked into the whole story of this place.

 JC: People from all around the world visit Franklin, Tennessee, and Williamson County by the hundreds of thousands every year to tour the grounds of Carnton, Carter House and Lotz House to learn the story of everything that happened here, right?
 What’s, the one thing you want them to take away?

-What a humbling experience for me personally to get to sit with and get to know Robert over this past couple of years.
-If you've never read his best-selling book Widow of the South, then I highly recommend it.
-And if you've never toured the grounds at Carnton, Carter House or Lotz House, then head over to our online store and purchase a value ticket today.
-It'll save you money and set you up to experience the houses at your leisure.
+What a humbling experience for me personally to get to sit with and get to know Robert over the past couple of years.
+If you’ve never read his best-selling book Widow of the South, then I highly recommend it.
+And if you’ve never toured the grounds at Carnton, Carter House, or Lotz House, then be sure to put that on your bucket list today.
 Also, mark your calendars for the night of Friday, December 7th.
-Robert will be joining us in the Visitor Center for Art Scene to sign books, share some stories and discuss his next book project.
+Robert will be joining us in the Visitor Center for Art Scene to sign books, share some stories, and discuss his next book project.